mpanunto/WildCAD_Alert_System/README.md

 </br>
 </br>

-7. Run scipt!
+7. Run script
-   - I have the script running on a dedicated machine using Windows Task Scheduler.
+   - I have the script running on a dedicated machine using Windows Task Scheduler, set to run every minute.